ustunb/slim-matlab/README.md

-``slim_for_matlab`` is a package to create scoring systems using MATLAB and IBM ILOG CPLEX Optimization Studio.
+``slim_for_matlab`` is a package to create scoring systems using MATLAB and the CPLEX Optimization Studio.

 ## Introduction